Arvinnooli/Back-up-services-with-Google-Drive-API/Archive/README.md

  3. Modify the Dockerfile appropriately to package your application and required dependencies
  4. Please don't upload your containers publicly onto public registries like DockerHub as sensitive Gdrive data might get leaked.
-### Bonus
-Can you come up with small gui to schedule the frequency of upload?